2012-2013 Academic Catalog

 Develops professional-level writing skills expected of beginning public relations practitioners.
 Students practice writing for different audiences and media, such as preparing memos, letters, new releases, crisis communication plans, features, media kits, speeches and newsletters.

-PUR 4203 Public Relations Law and Ethics
+PUR 3404 International Public Relations

 3 sh (may not be repeated for credit)